 UNIVERSITI TUNKU ABDUL RAHMAN

-You can download and install The New York Times News App for mobile access.
+To get mobile access, you have the option to download and install The New York Times News App.

 The New York Times teaching and learning resources are particularly useful for the Academic Staff and will surely benefit our students.
 Please share your experiences with us by filling in and submitting The New York Times (NYT) Feedback Form for Academic Staff.